cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 It also features easy installation of homebrew applications to the DSi Menu, and displaying a custom splash screen on boot.

-This section of the guide is optional but highly recommended to greatly reduce the risk of bricking.
+This section is entirely optional.
+If Unlaunch is enough for you, you can stop here.
 {: .notice--primary}

 ## Requirements